addonify/addonify-wishlist/README.txt

 - Removed: Added to cart popup modal displayed when product is added to cart in wishlist page.
 - Tweak: Popup modal now closes when clicked on modal overlay.
 - Fix: Issue of product stock status not getting displaying in wishlist sidebar when a product is added into the wishlist.
+[GitHub Issue #344](https://github.com/addonify/addonify-wishlist/issues/344)

 = 2.0.1 - 15 May, 2023 =